Adding an extra item to every fifth order can drastically increase your profits. With access…

-Wallet share is an important metric to measure how much of a customer’s purchase you’re responsible for.
-In other words, it reflects the amount purchased from your company compared with competitors.
+Share of Wallet (SOW) is an important metric to measure how much of a customer’s purchase you’re responsible for.
+In other words, it reflects the amount of product or service purchased from your company compared with competitors.
 It can provide valuable insight into growth opportunities and areas where customers might be considering switching suppliers.

-Growing your wallet share with current customers is an efficient way to profitably grow your business.
+Growing your wallet share with existing customers is an efficient way to profitably grow your business.
 However, this means having a thorough understanding of their buying patterns – who’s purchasing what and when?
-By analyzing these trends over time, you can identify potential opportunities for increased sales.
+By analyzing these trends over time, you can identify potential opportunities for increasing share of wallet.
 Understanding customer habits will help uncover gaps in spending which not only increases your share of their spend but is ultimately more convenient for your customer as well.
 Most customers would prefer to source from fewer suppliers, so you are helping their business by helping them understand the depth of your product lines.

 Understanding a customer’s Share of Wallet is an essential metric for businesses to measure the proportion of their customers’ total spending that goes towards them.
 Companies calculate share of wallet in different ways, based on factors such as overall spend amount, product brand/category or geographical area.
 Getting accurate figures requires reliable sales management and analytics; however even estimations can give insight into your business positioning relative to competitors.